2013 Nissan Armada Performance

 - "Armada is as clumsy in close quarters as any big SUV.
 The steering has a firm feel, but this big SUV reacts slowly to inputs.
 Cornering behavior is generally good, with no undue noseplow or body lean. …" -- Consumer Guide (2012)

 The 2013 Nissan Armada can tow up to 9,000 pounds when properly equipped.
-Even with the base SV model with rear-wheel drive, the Armada can tow 8,200 pounds.
-While this isn’t as much as rivals like the Chevrolet Suburban, reviewers are impressed with the Armada’s towing ability.
+The base SV model with rear-wheel drive can tow 8,200 pounds.
+While this isn’t as much as rivals like the Chevrolet Suburban can tow, reviewers are impressed with the Armada’s towing ability.

 - "Built on the same underpinnings as the automaker's burly Titan pickup, the full-size … Nissan Armada certainly has the goods if it's towing and hauling you're looking for." -- Edmunds (2012)